Free Printable Chair Yoga for Seniors (With Pictures)

 Most seniors notice improved flexibility, better balance, and reduced morning stiffness.
 Continue the routine daily to maintain these benefits.

-Pro Tip: Print a fresh copy of the printable chair yoga pdf each month and track your progress.
+Pro Tip: Print a fresh copy of the printable each month and track your progress.
 Check off completed days to stay motivated.

 How to Build a Weekly Chair Yoga Plan